RP Fiber Power – Simulation and Design Software

 for Fiber Optics, Amplifiers and Fiber Lasers

 The key features of the latest version (V7) are:

 The software contains an efficient mode solver, which can calculate the amplitude profiles, effective mode areas, cut-off wavelengths, propagation constants, group velocities and chromatic dispersion of all guided fiber modes from a given radially symmetric refractive index profile.
 This is very useful both for models with passive and active fibers – even for cases with several hundred modes.

-See also our demo video for using the mode solver.
+See our demo video for using the mode solver.

 Numerical Beam Propagation